kzmijews/8bit-comp/doc/hw_arch_spec.md

 It's also well described at [wiki page](https://en.wikipedia.org/wiki/555_timer_IC)

 ### 2.1 Continous mode
 Timer555 is running in **astable mode**.
-Mode used to continously stream of rectangular pulses in configured period.
+Mode used to continously stream of digital pulses in configured period.
 This configuration is done by adding connection between THR (threshold) and TRIG (trigger) pins plugged into voltage through the potentiometer (R2), resistor (R3) (which was added only to determine minimal value of resistance - in a case when potentiometr was turned off (0 ohms), it's important for bipolar timers